 While it’s unclear what creates soreness or side effects of massage, it’s clear that it’s not because massage detoxifies the body.
 For most people, the only thing needed to flush toxins from the body are the skin, lungs, intestines, kidneys and the liver.
 The human body has the ability to process waste products on its own.

 Lactic acid, or lactate—as it is often used interchangeably in lay conversations— is a compound that is produced during glycolysis, a process that’s constantly working in your muscles and liver to replenish and supply your body with glucose.

 Whether you’re sleeping, watching Netflix, or lifting heavy weights at the gym, glycolysis can happen whether there is oxygen or not.
 This process is categorized into anaerobic and aerobic glycolysis.

 When there’s enough oxygen available during exercise, your body uses aerobic glycolysis to produce a constant supply of energy in the form of ATP (adenosine triphosphate) to your muscles.
 That’s why marathon runners and Tour de France cyclists can sustain their activities for a long time.

 But if the demand of oxygen exceeds its availability, then your body undergoes anaerobic glycolysis, which produces less ATP.

-Pyruvate (or sometimes called pyruvic acid), a byproduct of glucose breakdown, is converted to lactate, which accumulates in your muscles, especially during high-intensity exercise.
+Pyruvate, a byproduct of glucose breakdown, is converted to lactate, which accumulates in your muscles, especially during high-intensity exercise.